Moore County Master Gardener Volunteers

 MGVs expand Extension’s capacity to meet the needs of the gardening public.
 Our volunteers are motivated by the opportunity to participate in a quality horticultural course, receive answers to their own gardening questions, interact with people who have common interests, help others expand their gardening knowledge, and make a difference in their community.
 Major tenets of the program include the following:

-Our programs and staff reflect the diversity of the communities they serve.
+Our programs and staff reflect the needs of the communities they serve.
 The land-grant university system was built to provide access to higher education and serve the needs of the common person.
 MGVs continue the land-grant university tradition by ensuring that the programs and people delivering them are available and applicable to all residents.

 2. Critical Issues.